theodds/SoftBART/README.md

 This package implements the methodology described in the paper

--   Linero, A.R. and Yang, Y. (2017).
+-   Linero, A.R. and Yang, Y. (2017). *Bayesian tree ensembles that adapt to smoothness and sparsity.* (In preapration)
-    *Soft Bayesian Additive Regression Trees: Ensembles that Adapt to Smoothness and Sparsity.*
-    (In preapration)

 ### Installation